mchmarny/dapr-demos/setup/README.md

   * [Elasticsearch](https://www.elastic.co/) for log aggregation and query execution
   * [Kibana](https://www.elastic.co/products/kibana) for full-text log query and visualization
 * Distributed Tracing
-  * [Jaeger](https://www.jaegertracing.io/) for capturing traces, latency and dependency trace viewing
+  * [Jaeger](https://www.jaegertracing.io/) for capturing traces, latency and dependency viewing

 > All demos in the [dapr-demo](../) repository are validated on this deployment

 ## Prerequisites

-* 1.15+ Kubernates cluster (see [Create Cluster](#create-cluster-on-aks) section below if you don't already have one)
+* 1.15+ Kubernates cluster (see `make cluster` command below to create one on AKS)
-* CLIs locally on the machine where you will be running this setup:
+* Tooling on the machine where you will be running this setup:
   * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to do k8s stuff (`brew install kubectl`)
   * [Helm 3](https://helm.sh/docs/intro/install/) to install Dapr and its dependencies (`brew install helm`)
   * [certbot](https://certbot.eff.org/lets-encrypt/osx-other.html) to generate wildcard cert (`brew install certbot`)